 There are two main ways of getting work from them.
 You can reach out to them and ask if they have any freelance work — a gutsy but effective approach — or you can keep an eye on their “careers” page.

 - Pitch software company blogs.
 This might seem odd, but stick with me here for a moment.
 You want to work with businesses who have money to spend on marketing.
 Chances are, those companies are subscribed to various apps for email marketing, analytics, and so on.
 Most software companies in the marketing space (like Hubspot, Sumo, Ahrefs, etc.) also publish a great deal of content.So, who better to write for?
 You’re instantly getting in front of thousands of the right clients.
-Many of these blogs will also pay you to write for them, so in many cases you can get your first client while also prospecting for clients.
+Many of these blogs will also pay you to write for them, so in many cases you can get your first client while also prospecting for new clients.
 What could be better than that?

 - Link to your services in your byline.
 Let’s say you’re in “Phase 2” of the portfolio building process we walked through above, and you are writing some guest posts for top blogs in your space.
 You can mention it in your byline to attract clients.
 Here’s an example from Sophia Dagnon over at Copyhackers:

 Before we move on, there’s one thing you SHOULDN’T do…

 Compete against bottom dollar freelancers on sites like Upwork.